 Whether the covering is removable or not, you need to know the fiber content to make wise cleaning choices.

-How to Wash by Cover Fabric Fiber Content Washing Temperature Wash Cycle Detergent Drying Cycle Special Instructions Faux Fur/Plush Warm or cold Gentle Regular detergent Low heat No fabric softener Cotton/Flannel Warm or cold Normal Regular detergent Medium heat Wool Cold Gentle or Handwash Wool wash Air-dry only Rayon/Lyocell Cold Gentle or Handwash Regular detergent Air-dry only Reshape and dry flat Silk Cold Handwash Gentle detergent Air-dry only Dry cleaning preferred
+How to Wash by Cover Fabric Fiber Content Washing Temperature Wash Cycle Detergent Drying Cycle Special Instructions Faux Fur/Plush Cold Gentle Regular detergent Low heat or Air-dry No fabric softener Cotton/Flannel Warm or cold Normal Regular detergent Medium to Low heat Wool Cold Gentle or Handwash Wool wash Air-dry only Rayon/Lyocell Cold Gentle or Handwash Gentle detergent Air-dry only Reshape and dry flat Silk Cold Handwash Gentle detergent Air-dry only Dry cleaning preferred

 Check for Stains

 If the blanket looks clean and smells fresh but has a stain, you may be able to spot treat that area rather than do a full cleaning.
+Even weighted comforters like the glass bead-filled style from Eli & Elm that are labeled as dry clean only, can be spot treated for stains.
 Before washing, look for specific stains and pre-treat them according to the type of stain.

 Most food and drink stains can be removed by treating them with an enzyme-based stain remover.
 Apply a small amount to the stained area and work it into the fabric with your fingers.
 Allow it to work for at least 15 minutes before washing the entire blanket.